thysia-zosa/udemy/clima/README.md

 * you need the temperature, the condition and the city name
 * everything about that weather goes into the NetworkHelper class
 * this is used in the location screen

+## Architecture

+### Frontend

+Starting point is the loading screen with a fidget spinner (no funny shunny thing).
+As soon as the data for the local position has been loaded, the location screen opens.
+By clicking on the City Icon, the City Screen opens with the textfield for the city input.

+### Backend

+Their are two kinds of requests:

+* get Weather by geographical Location (with Location as param)
+* get Weather by City Name (with String as param)

+The answer are of the same kind: WeatherData